Little Church, Keystone

 The Little Church at Keystone is listed in the National Register of Historic Places.

-Built in a pioneer town that was too small for two churches, the Catholic/Protestant LIttle Church is a monument to religious harmony and cooperation.
-Under the sponsorship of Georgia Paxton, wife of prominent rancher and businessman William A. Paxton, eleven young teenage girls formed a chapter of the service organization the King’s Daughters.
+Built in a pioneer town that was too small for two churches, the Catholic/Protestant Little Church is a monument to religious harmony and cooperation.
+Eleven teenage girls helped raise the money to construct the church under the sponsorship of Georgia Paxton, wife of prominent rancher and businessman William A. Paxton.

-The girls raised the money to build the church by holding bake sales, suppers and bazaars, and asking their neighbors for donations.
+Mrs. Paxton formed a chapter of the King’s Daughters, a service organization.
+The girls raised money for the church project by holding bake sales, suppers and bazaars, and asking their neighbors for donations.
+The girls raised 60% of the project’s total cost of $1,200, and Mrs. Paxton contributed the remaining 40%.